trustedci/swe-guide-site/pages/level2.md

 * Testing -- Any code that needs testing should be here.
 It often intertwines a lot with the Development branch as code is modified.

-* Individual contributer branches -- This is a good place for developers to apply patches to test without bothering the development and testing branches.
+* Individual contributor branches -- This is a good place for developers to apply patches to test without bothering the development and testing branches.

 ### Semantic Versioning

 Versioning of software comes in handy to both the users and the entire team working on the project.
 It allows for tracking what changes happened when.
 The common values for the version number is the major version, minor version, patch number.
 It is usually noted in that order with the period (.) separating the values.
 The patch value is usually only used for internal tracking for the developers, but the major and minor versions are attached to the release of changes.
 The rate that the major and minor versions change tends to be decided upon by the project manager.
 However, the general rule is that minor versions are sets of small patches and a major version is when there is a major change to the code base, either with many minor changes or a big bug fix.

+### Change Log

 ### Distributing software